Welcome to Alpha International’s (AI) privacy notice.

 6. International transfers

-Some of our external third parties, third party NAOs and Fundraising Partners are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+Some of our external third parties, National Alpha Offices and Fundraising Partners are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.

 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: